A message from Randy Tarkington, senior director of Residential Education

 I am sure your student has more than a few questions about roommates.
 Here are some suggestions you could share with them.

 Establish some rules to live by.
-They need to discuss study and sleeping habits, visitors in the room and other topics.
+Roommates should learn about one another’s study and sleeping habits, visitors in the room and other topics regarding life styles.
 Good communication goes a long way in all healthy relationships, and that certainly is true for college roommates.
+Upon move in, residents will be encouraged to complete a roommate pact that guides them in developing their own set of rules.

 Try to work through any tough times.
-The automatic answer is not moving to another room—very few students seek roommate changes.
+When things get difficult, the first response should not be moving to another room.
 If problems persist, your student should talk to the resident adviser (RA) or the area coordinator (AC).
-The AC can discuss developing a contract or direct them to other campus resources for help.
-If it is clear the roommate situation is not one that will work, the AC can help with a room change.
+The AC and RA will walk through the roommate contract developed at the beginning of the year to see how their previous agreement is working or not working and what needs to be modified.
+If it is clear the roommate situation is not one that will work, the AC with the help from our assignments office will approve a room change.
 Vacancies are few, and a new room may mean moving to another house, which most students do not want to do.
 The fact is that once students move into their room, floor and house, they really like it and want to stay.

 For more information, check out the University Resources and Services Fair, as well as meetings with academic undergraduate deans in the four schools, all after you’ve helped your student move in on Saturday, August 18.
 We will see you in August!